M4n0zz/Gen1PokeScripts/OAM DMA hijack/README.md

 ### ⚠ Important Notes:

 - Do not overwrite the DMA payload while the hijack is active — doing so is risky and will most likely cause the game to crash.
 - Do not use the DMA hijack together with BlipBlopMenu — BlipBlopMenu already uses the same hijack internally.
-Running both at the same time will cause conflicts and break functionality.
+Overwriting it may cause conflicts and break functionality.